-If any member fails to reboot successfully (including initial reboot of the backup), NSSU aborts the upgrade process and logs the error condition.
+If any member fails to reboot successfully (including initial reboot of the backup), NSSU terminates the upgrade process and logs the error condition.
 In this case, to avoid VCF instability, you should either back out the partial upgrade by restoring the old software and rebooting the members that were already rebooted with the new software, or try to manually reboot all members with the new software that was copied to them, so all members come online again running the same version of the software.

 Starting with Junos OS Release 14.1X53-D40, NSSU automatically invokes recovery measures if the reboot fails on any line-card role member, stopping the sequential reboot process and bringing down and rebooting the entire VCF.
 This action cleanly brings up all members at the same time running the new software, which recovers stable VCF operation more quickly than having an unstable VCF running different versions of the software trying to converge.

 - When all members that are in the line-card role have been upgraded, the primary performs a graceful Routing Engine switchover, and the upgraded backup becomes the primary.

 - The software on the original primary is upgraded and the original primary is automatically rebooted.
 After the original primary has rejoined the VCF, you can optionally return control to it by requesting a graceful Routing Engine switchover.